TheAditya-10/Restaurants-Data-Insights-/README.md

 - The project provides insights into restaurant ratings, popular cuisines, customer preferences, and pricing trends.
 - Predictive models are developed to estimate restaurant ratings with reasonable accuracy.
 - The analysis helps understand factors influencing restaurant ratings and customer choices.

+## Internship with Conifyz Technologies

+This project was undertaken during an internship with Conifyz Technologies, providing valuable experience in data science and machine learning techniques applied to real-world data.